SimpleAuthentication/SimpleAuthentication/ReadMe.md

 # A .NET package for using Facebook or Twitter to Authenticate your Users #

 I'm blond.
-I'm dum.
+I'm dumb.
 But I program.

 So I want a <insert deity of your choice> damn simple way to authenticate with Facebook, Twitter or wherever.